kickstartDS/ds-starter/README.md

 ### Dig into our docs

 We have added a lot of links to specific docs sections in all the other paragraphs already.
 But they deserve a special mention here.
 Creating a **Design System** can be both highly custom and opinionated.
 This is why we think explaining our reasoning in detail, especially when we take decisions for you (like using **Style Dictionary**), is super important.
-And for areas where there is no clear cut decision to take, we always try to add recommondations (like how to best construct your components to [avoid adding technical debt](https://www.kickstartds.com/docs/guides/components/#technical-debt-added)) instead.
+And for areas where there is no clear cut decision to take, we always try to add recommendations (like how to best construct your components to [avoid adding technical debt](https://www.kickstartds.com/docs/guides/components/#technical-debt-added)) instead.

 Some quick links to get you started: